HE-Arc/Instagenda/README.md

 In your Meta dashboard you need to configure a callback URI after the oauth call.

 You need to specify this frontend URI: https://your_domain/ig-connection

+### Certificate
+For Meta’s API to retrieve the images to be posted, they must be publicly available on the internet (i.e., hosted on a deployed website), and the HTTPS certificate must be free of major errors (such as “Chain issues: Incomplete” for example).